A bit more about the “Art Set Pro” app.

 To finish, a few words on the “Scanner Pro” app.

-I often print my iPad art, and recently printed an picture onto matt paper instead of gloss. *There’s more info on my printing processes here.
-It gave it a lovely natural finish, and a great surface to add more media to.
+Sometimes to add more media to the print.
 Then if you want, you can rescan it; add more media in an art app; print it again…..and so on..endless!
 And lots of fun!